yasin-ya/yasinarafath/README.md

 <br/>

 <p align="left">
-A passionate javascript full stack developer from 3 years.
+A passionate javascript full stack developer with 3 years of experience .
 I love to learning and sharing my knowledge with others and solve real-world problems.
 I love to solve real-world problems.
 Pleasure to talk new peoples and making friends.
 Love to enjoy life, travel etc. Thank you.</p>

 <h3 align="left">Skills: </h3>
 <p align="left">